-This asset-light acquisition is initially increasing Hyatt’s portfolio by 12 hotels, with another 24 properties expected to open in the future.
+This asset-light acquisition is initially increasing Hyatt’s portfolio by roughly a dozen properties, with another 24 properties expected to open in the future.
 This expansion is adding 1,700 rooms to Hyatt’s lifestyle portfolio, and increases Hyatt’s room count in New York City by more than 30%.

 Hyatt has paid a base purchase price of $125 million, with up to an additional $175 million paid over the next six years, as properties come into the pipeline and open.
 Management fees associated with the base purchase price of $125 million are expected to be approximately $12 million per year, and the hope is that this grows to $27 million per year as more properties open.

-As I’ll discuss in more detail below, Hyatt is working on adding these properties to the World of Hyatt program, giving members the opportunity to earn and redeem points, and take advantage of elite perks.
+As I’ll discuss in more detail below, Hyatt has added these properties to the World of Hyatt program, giving members the opportunity to earn and redeem points, and take advantage of elite perks.